DariaClem/Reverse-Polish-notation/README.md

 - mul: we multiply all the elements in the matrix by the value of the operand
 - div: we divide all the elements in the matrix by the value of the operand
 - rot90d: we rotate the matrix 90 degrees to the right

+A matrix is given as input.
+It is required to display the matrix after the specified operations have been applied in the standard output. (***Note***: All operations are guaranteed to be signed.)

+***The following operations can be used***:

+- add: all elements in the matrix are added with the value of the operand
+- sub: all elements in the matrix are subtracted by the value of the operand
+- mul: all elements in the matrix are multiplied by the value of the operand
+- div: all elements in the matrix are divided by the value of the operand
+- rot90d: The matrix is rotated 90 degrees to the right.

 _Example:_